Church helps mining community evolve in dark, warming Arctic

 “As a pastor on Svalbard, you’re the northernmost religious leader in the world.
 That gives you a pulpit,” Helgesen said.

-“There are three main ethical challenges we need to deal with and have a prophetic voice in the church: Poverty, conflict, and climate,” he added.
-“It’s hypocritical to only talk about life after death.
-We also strongly believe in life on earth and life today.”

-He started including prayers about climate in regular worship services.
-He also worked with the church’s then music director, Espen Rotevatn, to create vocals and instrumentals for a climate change Mass – including a rite of penance for piano with deep, haunting notes and upbeat, Blues-inspired passages.
+He started including prayers about climate in worship services.
+He also worked with the church’s then music director, Espen Rotevatn, to create a climate change Mass – including a rite of penance for piano with deep, haunting notes and upbeat, Blues-inspired passages.

-“Some lyrics are dark, but much of it is filled with hope,” said Rotevatn.
-He has been lobbying for the mine to close, which he said was a very unpopular cause just a few years ago.

-From a Christian perspective, some might argue that God can fix everything – but Rotevatn shares a different view he believes is more common in the Norway's churches.
+From a Christian perspective, some might argue that God can fix everything – but Rotevatn shares a different view he believes is more common in the Norwegian church.

-“We have a responsibility for the earth that is given to us, to (not) destroy it, which is what we may be doing now,” he said.
+“We have a responsibility for the earth that is given to us, to (not) destroy it, which is what we may be doing now,” Rotevatn said.

-Rotevatn is now the principal of Svalbard Folkehøgskole, an alternative higher-ed institution in Longyearbyen that he hopes to run as “green” as possible, including with solar panels.
-For several months in the spring and summer, the sun never sets in Svalbard, just like it never rises in winter.

-In that constant darkness, keeping a light burning becomes more than a metaphor for Svalbard Kirke.
+In the winter months when the sun never rises here, keeping a light burning becomes more than a metaphor for Svalbard Kirke.

-“Physical openness and accessibility to me not only symbolizes, but it is also … an ideal for what a church should be,” said Limstrand, who became pastor here in 2019, nearly thirty years after her ordination.
-“People can come in totally on their own terms.”
+“Physical openness and accessibility to me not only symbolizes, but it is also … an ideal for what a church should be,” said Limstrand, who became pastor here in 2019.

-Among a couple dozen congregants at a mid-January Sunday afternoon Mass was a Hindu family from the Indian state of Uttar Pradesh – two scientists and their 18-month-old daughter, whom they named Svalbie after the archipelago.
+Among a couple dozen congregants at a mid-January Sunday afternoon Mass was a Hindu family – two scientists from India and their 18-month-old daughter, whom they named Svalbie after the archipelago.

 “God is God, it doesn’t matter which religion.
-We feel good, peaceful and calm, similar to how we feel when we go to temple,” said environmental chemist Neelu Singh.
+We feel good, peaceful and calm, similar to how we feel when we go to temple,” said Neelu Singh.

-She and Svalbie started coming to church for the weekly “baby song hour.”
-To the church piano’s accompaniment, new parents sing to their babies in a circle before sharing lunch with the pastor and church staff.

-“You feel connected with the community and get a chance to be social,” said Singh, who believes hers was the only Indian family in Longyearbyen when they moved here four years ago.

 What Limstrand calls “spiritual hospitality” also extends outwards from the red-slatted church.

-Before the pandemic, she hosted regular visits by Catholic and Orthodox priests to minister to their congregations – including Poles at remote research stations, Russians and Ukrainians in Barentsburg, and a few Filipino workers at the town’s only supermarket who happily reminisced recently about those moments.
+Before the pandemic, she hosted regular visits by Catholic and Orthodox priests to minister to their congregations – including Poles at remote research stations and Russians and Ukrainians in the mining town of Barentsburg.

-The pastor herself travels to celebrate services beyond the church – including once at Green Dog, a dogsledding outfit half a dozen miles from Longyearbyen in a broad valley.
+The pastor herself travels to celebrate services beyond the church – including going to baptize two children at Green Dog, a dogsledding outfit half a dozen miles from Longyearbyen in a broad valley.

-“How many priests can you ask to come to a dog yard in -11 (degrees Celsius, 12 degrees Fahrenheit) to baptize two kids?” said their mother, Karina Bernlow, who runs Green Dog with her husband and arrived in Svalbard 11 years ago after a stint in Greenland.

 “A place without history, that’s what it’s turning into.
-I can see how it’s disappearing,” she said as the wind, and the dogs, howled outside a log cabin near her yard.
-Bright lights marked the entrance to the last Norway-operated mine on the opposite mountainside.
+I can see how it’s disappearing,” she said.
+“The church is a bridge-builder."

-“The church is a bridge-builder.
-A place like this, with so many nationalities, it’s really important to have,” she added.
-“I don’t go to church very often, but I know it’s there if I need it.”

-That is exactly the kind of church Limstrand wants to foster in order to serve this changing community.
+That is exactly the kind of church Limstrand wants to foster to serve this changing community.

-Here, people feel at home when they come to worship by the rose-filled altar, because they have already attended a concert, or a community gathering, or the Tuesday night coffee hour, when hot-off-the-griddle waffles are smothered in brunost, Norway’s traditional caramel-tasting cheese.
+Here, people feel at home when they come to worship by the rose-filled altar, because they have already attended a concert or the Tuesday night coffee hour.

 Associated Press religion coverage receives support through the AP’s collaboration with The Conversation US, with funding from Lilly Endowment Inc. The AP is solely responsible for this content.